 With the advent of computer boards, control moved from analog (continuous) to digital (discrete values represented by a specific number).
 The computer divides the range of zero to 100% into steps, then records the exact step a dimmer is set at during rehearsals.
 In playback the recorded level is sent to the dimmer, where it is converted into the analog signal needed to set the SCRs.
 Initially this was done on the same multiple wires that the analog control had used.
 But then schemes to do so with only a few wires were developed, using "multiplexing".
 Under multiplexing, instead of sending signals to the dimmers down many wires continuously, the levels of each of the dimmers are sent one after another down the same two wires.
 The signal goes to all the dimmers, and circuitry keeps count of how many levels have gone by.
 When a dimmer gets to its own number, it notes the level and ignores all the other levels.
 It then "remembers" its level until the cycle repeats and it gets to its own number again.
 How often the cycle repeats per second is called the refresh rate.

 There was some work with Analog Multiplexing (AMX) but it really came into its own under Digital Multiplexing (DMX).
-Initially every manufacturer had their own version of DMX, but a number of years ago a common standard was adopted, called DMX-512.
+Initially every manufacturer had their own version of DMX, but in the mid-1980's a common standard was adopted, called DMX-512.
 Created by a committee set up by USITT, DMX-512 is an 8-bit protocol, which can control up to 512 dimmers or device attributes per signal channel in 256 steps per device.
 It operates at 250 Kbytes per second.
 DMX-512 uses only two wires for its signal, but the USITT standard calls for four wires in the signal cable, surrounded by a sheath or shield to prevent interference, for a total of 5 conductors.
 The extra two wires are spares, and the connector used is supposed to be a five-pin XLR.
 Unfortunately, the standard is not always followed, especially by moving light manufacturers.

 DMX-512 was specifically designed to run dimmers, but was soon adapted to run other devices as well, color scrollers and then moving lights, which it was never meant to handle.
 This has created certain problems.
 In the first place, with only 256 steps, DMX doesn't give ENOUGH steps to accurately control rotation and pan of a moving light.
 For instance, if you divide a full circle into 256 steps, then each step is slightly larger than a degree, and you might miss your mark if the light is set to pin spot.
 Also, moving lights have a number of what are called attributes, such as pan, tilt, color, iris, fader, gobo, etc. Each attribute uses at least one and often two DMX channels for each attribute, and there may be as many as 32 attributes in some of the newer more capable moving lights.
 It doesn't take too many moving lights to burn up 512 channels of DMX.